 Capelli in the end of Resistance 2.
 He eventually goes to this in the third game.

-The various Sonic the Hedgehog series have a good number of characters like this.
-The most prolific being Knuckles the Echidna.
-He is shown as a short tempered, arrogant and anti-social loner but he's also been said to have "a trusting heart, and wants to believe there's goodness in everyone."
-This element of his character really comes into play in Sonic Adventure 2, when he saves Rouge from falling into the lava and then actually apologised for hurting her.
-In Sonic 06 he was noticebly upset when Sonic was temporarly dead.
+Knuckles the Echidna is one of the most prolific examples.
+He is shown to be quite rude, hot-tempered, and anti-social, but he's also been said to have "a trusting heart, and wants to believe there's goodness in everyone" and can prove to be a helpful hand for Sonic and the gang.
+This element of his character really comes into play in Sonic Adventure 2, when he saves Rouge from falling into the lava and then actually apologized for hurting her.
+In Sonic the Hedgehog (2006) he was noticebly upset when Sonic was temporarily dead.
 His trait also spilled over into most adaptations, such as Sonic the Comic where he cheerfully helped Tails' Fake Ultimate Hero scenario by pretending that he was Sonic, and that he was Tails' sidekick.

-Later in the Comics Ash the mongoose was introduced.
+Later in the Archie Comics, Ash the Mongoose was introduced.
 From his first appearance, he had a grudge against Sonic, (though some say his reason for hating Sonic wasn't good enough )and was outwardly bitter.
 The 'heart of gold' part of his character came out when he risked his life to save Mina from a bomb in her dressing room.

 In Star Ocean: Till The End Of Time, you have as an optional character Roger S. Huxley, a Menodix (essentially a small boy with a racoon's tail).
 For most of the game, he alternates between being a jerk and immature (although he is only 12).
 But should he (re)appear in a later cutscene where he is injured after destroying a transporter jammer (which character does this out of Nel, Albel, or Roger is decided by the player's choices earlier in the game), it turns out that for all his flaws, his heart is in the right place.
 This same scene could be considered a moment of heartwarming.